ewgdg/ewgdg.github.io/src/pages/blog/2020-11-24-question-answering-chatbot.md

 After studying on the AGPLv3 license I realize it is not good for devs.

 **Rasa**: \
-https://rasa.com/   with the power of machine learning and NLU, sounds powerful .
+https://rasa.com/   with the power of machine learning and NLU, sounds powerful.
-10.1k stars on github
+10.1k stars on github.
-.
 Licensed under the Apache License, Version 2.0.
-Need to train with examples, troublesome if I need to modify dialogues frequently .
+Need to train with examples, troublesome if I need to modify dialogues frequently.
-Good for closed-domain conversation
+Good for closed-domain conversation.
-.

 **Opendialog**:
 \
-https://www.opendialog.ai/ for enterprise scale chatbots .
+https://www.opendialog.ai/ for enterprise scale chatbots.
-30 stars on github
+30 stars on github.
-.
 Well it might not be for individual devs.

 **Hugging Face**: